-In my previous post, I discussed the Bend Allowance (BA).
-In today’s post, I am going to discuss Bend Deduction.
+In our previous post, we discussed the Bend Allowance (BA).
+In today’s post, we are going to discuss Bend Deduction.
 Just like BA and K-factor, Sheet Metal Bend Deduction is also a very crucial part of sheet metal design terminology.
-First of all, let me explain why and where you need to use this Bend Deduction.

-Suppose that you have designed a sheet metal component for fabrication.
-And, you have all the dimensions of the final component in your design.
-But this is not enough for the fabricator to fabricate your component.
+This is not enough for the fabricator to fabricate your component.
 He will have to create a flat pattern first.
 After that, he will make all the forming operations, whether it is punching, bending, or any other.

 If you just provide the design of the final component, it will not be possible for the fabricator to create or produce a flat pattern for your component.
 Then how will he fabricate the final component?